kozhushman/prometheusrock/README.md

    So if you, for example, chose `Counter` metric, in your custom function you must do `middleware_proxy.metric.labels(**res).inc()`, or if you chose Histogram - `middleware_proxy.metric.labels(**res).observe(middleware_proxy.spent_time)` and so on, according to [this docs](https://github.com/prometheus/client_python).
+   Value that you're passing there - `res` (or however you called it) must be a sequence of the parameters, that you set as lables for your metric.
+For example, if your metric have labels `count` and `id`, `res` must be a dictionary `{"count": count, "id": id}` or list with right positioning - `[count, id]`.

 3. And finally we tell our middleware about our custom metric:
     ```python
     from prometheusrock import AddMetric, PrometheusMiddleware